Management (MGMT)

 Pre-requisites: MGMT 326.

-This seminar examines the various leadership styles in organizations.
-Students investigate and develop leadership profiles of past, present and future leaders.
+Examines the various leadership styles in organizations.
+Students investigate and develop leadership profiles of past, present, and future leaders.
 Project teams develop a video profile and case of a specific organization.

 MGMT 490.
 DEPARTMENT SENIOR CAPSTONE.
 4 Credits.